BearGaming/discord-teach-assist/README.md

 # discord-teach-assist
-Archived Discord bot that used an API for the teachassist platform to display student data in discord – historical screenshots and behavior documentation
+Archived Discord bot from 2023 that used an API for the teachassist platform to display student data in discord – historical screenshots and behavior documentation